EmOlsz/ECMAScript-5-6/20 - Speech Detection/README.md

-Because of webcam usage on this exercise, use localhost to load files
+Because of microphone usage on this exercise, use localhost to load files